 Now, it is sadly a town riddled with domestic violence cases and health issues.
 The startling average life expectancy for an Aboriginal man in Wilcannia is just over 35 years.

-In Helmers’ words, the Government didn’t foster the game when they should have, and now have withdrawn funding from a domestic violence program with the issue prevalent in today’s society.
+In Helmers’ words, the government didn’t foster the game when they should have, and now have withdrawn funding from a domestic violence program with the issue prevalent in today’s society.

 So, has anything changed in Helmers’ eyes?

-For this man, it is a question that needs no answer.
+It is a question that needs no answer.